breathingcyborg/battery-cycle-life-prediction/README.md

 The extracted features are combined with summary features.
 This approach is used by this [medium article](https://towardsdatascience.com/predicting-battery-lifetime-with-cnns-c5e1faeecc8f)

 ## 4. Others
 There are lots of others ways like using simple linear regression model with hand crafted features.
-Extacting features from time series using Tsfresh, Catch22, or Rocket(random convolution) etc.
+Extracting features from time series using Tsfresh, Catch22, or Rocket(random convolution) etc.

 # Results